‘Release of Darfur janjaweed leader Musa Hilal imminent’

 Amani stated that the transitional government, both the civilian and military members, are responsible for the safety and security of her father and his sons.
 “We will keep advocating for his unconditional release,” she said.

-The head of the Revolutionary Awakening Council (RAC) Musa Hilal and some of his affiliates were held in Misteriya in North Darfur in November 2017.
-Musa Hilal and other RAC members, including about 250 militiamen of the Border Guard Forces, were arrested.
+The head of the Revolutionary Awakening Council (RAC) Musa Hilal and hundreds of his affiliates, including 250 members of the infamous Border Guards militia, were held in Misteriya in North Darfur in November 2017.
 The RAC and the militia refused to comply with the disarmament of civilians in Darfur and Kordofan, ordered by deposed president Omar Al Bashir.
 The disarmament campaign was carried out by the RSF.

 According to the Darfur Bar Association (DBA) the government no longer has legal grounds to detain Hilal.
-On April 16, Radio Dabanga reported that the DBA denounced the continued detention of RAC members and their leader since November 2017.
+On April 16, Radio Dabanga reported that the DBA denounced the continued detention of RAC members and their leader.
 “There is no legal ground for the detention of these people under the transitional government, they must release all those who were detained for political reasons during the Al Bashir regime.”

-In a statement last week, the African Centre for Justice and Peace Studies (ACJPS) expressed its concerns as well about the detention without trial of 250 officers from the Border Guard Forces militia, including their leader Musa Hilal.
+In a statement last week, the African Centre for Justice and Peace Studies (ACJPS) expressed its concerns as well about the detention without trial of 250 officers from the Border Guards, including Hilal.
 “ACJPS urges Sudan’s transitional government to drop the charges and release all detainees.
 In the event that the charges are not dropped, the authorities must ensure that detainees are promptly brought before an independent and impartial court to stand trial, where they can challenge the legality of their detention,” the centre said.

 Hilal is held responsible for numerous atrocities committed in Darfur against civilians after the conflict erupted in 2003.
 In that year, he was released from prison by the Sudanese government with the purpose to mobilise Darfuri Arab herders to fight the insurgency in the region.
 His lawyers argue that resisting the Al Bashir regime can not constitute a crime.